callec/am-reader/README.md

 ## TODO

 ### Actual TODO
-- Refactor html package
+- Refactor html package (what did I mean by this?)
-- Server side rendering
+- Find out if range serve is a safari issue
 - Comment
 - Testing so that everything works properly in case of change
 - CSP (and other web security stuff)